 I really enjoyed all that Patty shared!
 She’s proof that anyone can enjoy a simpler lifestyle.
 If you have any questions or comments for Patty, please leave them below in the comments!

-If you enjoyed this post, be sure to follow me on Pinterest!
+If you enjoyed this post, be sure to check out the full series!